 My son has odd and thought provoking questions each day that I struggle to understand the point of, much less have a legitimate answer for.
 My husband (aka the smart one, aka the repository for useless facts, aka the guy who disappears everyday from 8-5) thinks it’s wonderfully precocious AND that we should be encouraging this whimsical curiosity.

 I should note that I am the stay at home ringmaster of this circus, so I’m not exposed to these lovable creatures in small doses like “the smart one” is.
 That might actually be one of the reasons he’s the smart one.
 Well played, husband.

 Whatever.
 I know he’d instantly jump to the dark side if we switched roles in some parallel universe.

-After disagreeing with my husband because that’s married people do, it occurred to me that it could be comical, maybe even cathartic to document the daily inquiries from these charming and inquisitive little prodigies.
+After disagreeing with my husband (because that’s what married people do) it occurred to me that it could be comical, maybe even cathartic to document the daily inquiries from these charming and inquisitive little prodigies.
 As a bonus, I get to confront how little I know as the adult who’s been tasked with molding these young minds.

 And no, I don’t homeschool them.
-All of this inquisitiveness isn’t the product of free range homeschooled children.
+All of this inquisitiveness is not the product of free range homeschooled children.

-I know what you’re thinking, tell Big Boss to go play Minecraft, that’ll distract him.
+I know what you’re thinking, tell that boy to go play Minecraft, that’ll distract him.
 Unfortunately he was born with a borderline superhuman memory and his question just goes into a holding queue until his Minecraft time expires.

 He also innocently delights in saying things like “Google It, Mom” or “Dad would know the answer…” Well played, spawn of “the smart one.”

 So, maybe I’m not alone in my ignorance of random facts and some other wayward souls will benefit from this journey.
 It’s okay.
 You can feel safe here.

 I’ll go first.
 My name is Kari, I am thirty-four and I don’t know who the first emperor of China was?
 Yes, that’s an actual question my son asked me.